 Lee is an actor and writer born in Hamburg, Germany on January 9th 1986.
 He grew up in Hamburg, Zurich and Murcia, in southern Spain.
 He attended seven schools in three countries, until finishing high school in Spain and along the way acquired native fluency in German, English and Spanish.
 At the age of nineteen (2005) he moved to Vancouver, Canada to study film acting at VADA (Vancouver Academy of Dramatic Arts) from where he graduated in March 2006.
 After three years of traveling and living in countries such as Spain, England, Australia and Thailand, since he held it vital to acquire and expand his perspectives on life, he returned to studying Drama in 2009 at the Michael Tschechow Studio Berlin, a theater school in the heart of Berlin, Germany from where he graduated with distinction in the summer of 2012.
-And after a short period in Los Angeles, studying under Gregory Berg at the Berg Studio and under Matthew Harrison at the Actors Foundry in Vancouver, Canada, Lee is currently base in Berlin, Germany pursuing an international career in film, tv, theatre and as a novelist.
+And after a short period in Los Angeles, studying under Gregory Berg at the Berg Studio and under Matthew Harrison at the Actors Foundry in Vancouver, Canada, Lee returned to Europe to pursue an international career in film, tv, theatre and as a novelist.

 "Acting is about embracing all the human qualities in us.
 The ones we consider desirable, the ones we consider less desirable and putting all that to use, in the measure and depending on the demands of the given part.
 The role is never to be judged and as an actor I am there to serve the story and only the story, never myself.